jammi/demo_puvut/README.txt

 To build a html file from an svg file, do this:
   ./build.rb anim/puvujuoksu.svg

+To build the demo, do this:
+  ./build.rb > demo/test.html

 That will create `anim/puvunjuoksu.html`, which will enable a simple preview of how the svg works out animated.